Engee documentation

 scalar | vector | matrix

-All versions of delayed input signal.
-Use the Order output vector starting with parameter to specify the order of delayed signals in the output vector.
+All versions of the delayed input signal.
+Use the parameters *Order output vector starting with*to specify the order of the delayed signals in the output vector.

 Parameters

-Specify the initial output of the simulation.
-The Initial condition parameter is converted from Float64 to the input data type offline using round-to-nearest and saturation.
+Initial value of the output signal.
+Parameters Initial condition is converted from Float64 to the input data type offline using round-to-nearest and saturation.

 vinit

-Specify the time interval between samples.
-To inherit the interval between calculation steps, set this parameter to -1.
+Specify the interval between calculation steps.
+To inherit the interval between calculation steps, set this parameters to -1.

 samptime

-Specify the number of discrete time operators as positive scalar or -1 for inherited.
+Specify the number of discrete time operators as a positive scalar or -1 for inherited.

 NumDelays

-Order output vector starting with - order of output
+# Order output vector starting with — withdrawal order

-Specify whether to output the oldest or the newest version first.
+Specify whether to output the oldest or newest version first.

 Values